You will find the answers to many of your questions in the International Student Handbook and also in the menu below:

 Returning Home and Reverse Culture Shock

-For some of you, it may be nearly time to return to your home country for good, to start or continue with your careers.
-Many of you may have mixed feelings about going home – you may be very excited about seeing your friends and families again in familiar surroundings but it can also be very sad leaving the UK after making so many good friends and having become used to a routine whilst you have been a student here.
+For some of you it may be nearly time to return to your home country for good in order to start or continue with your careers.
+Many of you may have mixed feelings about going home.
+Although you may be very excited to see your friends and families again in familiar surroundings it can also be very sad leaving the UK and the new friends you have made.
+You may also feel sad that your course has come to an end or that you are leaving the new routine and way of life you have developed whilst studying here.

-We understand that this could be a very difficult and stressful time for you as you will have a lot of preparations to make before returning home.
-So, in order to help you, we suggest that you take a look at the guidance notes in the link below.
+We understand that this can be a very difficult and stressful time for international students as you will have a lot of preparations to make before returning home.
+We therefore suggest that you take a look at the guidance notes available here which is full of information and tips to help you prepare.

 Reverse Culture Shock